 Enter the number of seconds that you want to block subsequent requests from a client after FortiWeb detects that the client has violated the policy.
-The valid range is 1–3600 seconds (1 hour)
+The valid range is 1–10,000.
+The default value is 30.

 This setting is available only if Action is set to Period Block.

 When policy violations are recorded in the attack log, each log message contains a Severity Level (

 severity_level) field.
 Select which severity level FortiWeb will use when it logs a violation of the policy: